Gianluca-Iacchini/Distributed_Rendering/ClusteredVoxelGI/README.md

 To solve this, two additional buffers `indirectionRank` and `indirectionIndex` are introduced during this step.
 These buffers allow us to retrieve the necessary information at the cost of multiple memory accesses.

 #### Clusterization
 Voxels are aggregated into clusters based on their similarity to simplify radiance calculations later on.
-This process is done using an algorithm based on [Fast-SLIC](https://github.com/Algy/fast-slic), with some modifications.
+Unlike the original implementation, this process uses an algorithm based on [Fast-SLIC](https://github.com/Algy/fast-slic), with some modifications.
+Fast-SLIC was chosen because it is specifically designed for real-time applications  and can be easily parallelized, making it ideal for GPU workloads.

+1. Clusters are created and spread across the scene
+2. A distance map **dmap** and a voxel assignment map **amap** are initialized with default values.
+3. For each voxel __v__
+   1. For each nearby cluster **c**
+      1. Compute the distance **d(c,v)**
+         1. if  **d(c,v)** is less than **dmap(v)**
+            1. **dmap(v) = d(c,v)**
+            2. **amap(v) = c**
+3. For each cluster
+   1. Set the cluster position, color and normal as the average of its voxels
+4. Reset **dmap** and **amap**

+Where **d** is the distance function between a voxel and a cluster.
+For this project, the same distance function from the original implementation is used, which checks if the angle between the voxel's average normal and the cluster's average normal is less than 35 degrees.

+Steps 2-4 are repeated for a fixed number of iterations (10 for this project), with step 4 being skipped during the final iteration to retain the assignment map.
+After this, all empty clusters are removed.

+There are several differences compared to the original Fast-SLIC algorithm, which was designed for clustering pixels in 2D images:
-* The algorithm is adapted to work in three dimensions
+   * This project implementation was expanded to work in 3D
-* Voxel similarity is defined by their normal rather than color
-* Early terminations are possible when encountering empty voxels.
+   * Clusters are only spread over occupied voxels, rather than across the entire voxel grid.
+This ensures that clusters are focused on areas with data.
+   * Voxels query nearby clusters to test their distance, rather than the other way around, as this would mean that the cluster would first have to test whether all voxels in range are occupied.

 At the end of this step, the following buffers are generated:

 * Cluster Buffer: A buffer containing the average position, normal, and color of each voxel.
 It also includes the index of the first voxel that belongs to each cluster.
-* Voxel Cluster Map: A buffer where the indices represent the voxels, and the values indicate the cluster to which each voxel belongs.
+* Voxel Assignment Map: A buffer where the indices represent the voxels, and the values indicate the cluster to which each voxel belongs.
 * Voxel Linked List: Similar to the fragment linked list, the indices represent the voxel index, and the values represent the index of the next voxel in the list.

 <figure>